sanskrit/learnsanskrit.org/content/guide/verbs-3/causal-roots.md

 }

-Some causal roots might have a more idiomatic meaning:
+Some causal roots might also have a more idiomatic meaning:

 {ex

 gamayati
-makes go; passes (time)
+makes go; passes (time), leads (someone)

 }